 Branding update

 Kokoon is now in partnership with Philips.
 They have since rebranded the headphones as Philips Sleep Headphones With Kokoon.
 So if you decide to visit their website, you’ll notice the name change.
-Kokoon told me that the details of the headphones are the same as when I filmed them.
+I asked Kokoon about this, and they told me the tech of the headphones remains the same as when I filmed them.

 10. Dubs Labs Bedphones